Animators have

 Golgi apparatus are minute organelles found inside most complex cells.
 They help package proteins inside the cell before they are sent to a part of the body to perform a whatever their job is.
 Pericytes (green) are pictured on a capillary (a small blood vessel).
 Pericytes regulate capillary blood flow as well as the clear vessel of cellular debris.
 In the brain they help sustain the blood-brain barrier.

-This Imagery resembles an alien bio dome it’s a magnified image of a virus 'blebbing' inside human body.
+resembles an alien bio dome it’s a magnified image of a virus 'blebbing' inside

 In cell biology, a 'bleb' is an irregular bulge in the plasma membrane of a cell.
 This often occurs when a cell dies but blebbing also has important functions in other cellular processes, including cell movement and cell division Image of a marrow cavity where Hematopoietic stem cells are found inside human body.